queryluke/masseffect-5e/static/data/rules/02-03-choose-a-class.md

 <v-alert type="info" :value="true">
 <strong>BUILDING KALEEM, STEP 2</strong><br>
 Sam imagines Keleem firing tech spells from the safety of cover.
-She makes Kaleem an engineer and notes the engineers’s proficiencies and 1st-level class features on her character sheet.
+She makes Kaleem an engineer and notes the engineers’ proficiencies and 1st-level class features on her character sheet.

 As a 1st-level engineer, Kaleem has 1 Hit Die, a d8, and starts with hit points equal to 8 + her Constitution modifier.
-Sam notes this, and will record the final number after she determines Kaleem’s Constitution score (see step 3).
+Sam notes this and will record the final number after she determines Kaleem’s Constitution score (see step 3).
 Sam also notes the proficiency bonus for a 1st-level character, which is +2.
 </v-alert>